 Special note on calibration and technique

-When you first get your blood pressure monitor, take it to your GP to get it checked against a sphygmomanometer or your GP's monitor so you know if it's accurate or if you have to adjust its readings for error.
-Also, get your doctor to check your technique while you are there to make sure you are measuring your heart rate correctly.
-Check out our 8 step guide to measuring your blood pressure.
+When you first get your blood pressure monitor, take it to your GP to get it checked against a sphygmomanometer or your GP's monitor so you know if it's accurate.
+If not then you may need to consult your manual for how to adjust its readings for error.
+Also, ask your doctor to check your technique to make sure you are measuring your heart rate correctly Check out our 8 step guide to measuring your blood pressure.